• Home

 Media Sanitization: A Core Requirement [Section 6.8.1]

 The ISO 27040 standard specifies media sanitization as the best practice to ensure data storage security for the destruction of data held on different storage media.
-It is the only international standard that addresses media sanitization in such detail mentioning data wiping methods and techniques such as clear, purge and destroy.
-The standard defines sanitization as a process of data destruction that renders data inaccessible on devices at the end of their life or during transfer.
-Sanitization ensures that there is no data leakage and prevents instances of the data breach when organizations engage in reselling, donating, repurposing, or discarding storage devices.
+It is the only international standard that addresses media sanitization in such detail mentioning data wiping methods and techniques such as clear, purge, and destroy.
+The ISO 27040 standard defines sanitization as a process of data destruction that renders data inaccessible on devices at the end of their life or during transfer.
+Sanitization ensures that there is no data leakage and prevents instances of data breach when organizations engage in reselling, donating, repurposing, or discarding storage devices.

 Media-Based Sanitization [Section 6.8.1.2]: